Jacqieq6464/New-Normal-Travellers-Pak/README.md

-As a CUSTOMER who is considering travelling as the Covid 19 restrictions are being eased I WANT TO be able to check the status of destinations SO I CAN make an informed choice about where I could go I WANT TO check whether quarantine restrictions are required when I return to the UK SO I CAN decide whether it is feasible to go to a given destination I WANT TO identify places of to go and things to do
+As a CUSTOMER who is considering travelling as the Covid 19 restrictions are being eased I WANT TO be able to check the status of destinations SO I CAN make an informed choice about where I could go.

+I WANT TO check whether quarantine restrictions are required when I return to the UK SO I CAN decide whether it is feasible to go to a given destination.

+I WANT TO identify places of to go and things to do
-SO I CAN plan in advance what I might do when I go on holiday
+SO I CAN plan in advance what I might do when I go on holiday.

 ## Acceptance Criteria: